TULiberalArts/Public-Policy-Lab/pages/people.md

 faculty: profiles/faculty.html
 fellows: profiles/fellows.html
 ---
+The Public Policy Lab is led by our Director and Graduate Assistant Director.
+Fellows receive grant-writing support from CLA’s Office of Research.

 ___

 The Public Policy Lab is honored to announce our 2019-2020 Inaugural Cohort of Fellows.